rishtech20/pokemon-graphql/README.md

 Files:

 1. tsconfig.json - This is where the TS config is customized and acts like a guide for the TS compiler with options required to compile the project.

+2. .eslintrc.json - Responsible for setting up the eslint configuration in the project.